Link building image

 Do a little reverse psychology – imagine what your nearest competitor would say and talk about something different.

-Statistics and tangible data increase your chances of being chosen on sites like HARO too.
+Statistics and data increase your chances of being chosen too.

 After all, what sounds better?